fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-01.md

 ## Success Criteria

-- ✅ GitHub Copilot and Copilot Chat extensions are installed
+- ✅ GitHub Copilot is configured on VS Code
 - ✅ Successfully demonstrate inline code suggestions
 - ✅ Successfully use Edit mode to refactor existing code with specific instructions
 - ✅ Interact with @workspace, @vscode, and @terminal agents effectively